wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 summary: Run PromQL queries in the Wavefront Query Editor
 ---

-Starting with release 2020.26, Wavefront includes support for PromQL.
-In this Beta of PromQL you can:
+Starting with release 2020.26, Wavefront has supported PromQL queries.
+In release 2020-46.x, we added admin-level preferences and a query line GUI.
+Here's what's supported:
+* Administrators have control over user defaults:
+  - Administrators can set the Organization Settings New User Defaults to allow users to write queries in PromQL.
+  - If queries in PromQL are enabled, administrators can set other options.
-* Run PromQL queries directly in the Wavefront Query Editor.
+* Users can then type either PromQL or WQL (Wavefront Query Language) queries into the Query Editor.
-  The Query Editor parses the query correctly depending on the syntax elements (PromQL or Wavefront QL) it encounters.
+  - The Query Editor parses the query correctly depending on the syntax elements (PromQL or Wavefront QL) it encounters.
 The corresponding chart shows the information you'd expect.
-There is no other indication in the UI whether the query is Wavefront QL or PromQL.
+  - If the Query Editor encounters PromQL, users can click a button to be in PromQL mode.
+In PromQL mode, users can see the translation to WQL and translate the query if the want.
-* Add charts that use PromQL to dashboards.
-* Create alerts from charts that use PromQL
-* Use PromQL queries in the query line of a Create Alert page.
+  - Users can add charts that use PromQL to dashboards, create alerts from charts that use PromQL, and use PromQL queries in the query line of a Create Alert page.

-{% include note.html content="PromQL Support Beta is available on demand.
-Contact customer support to discuss having it enabled. " %}
+{% include note.html content="Your Wavefront site administrator controls PromQL behavior.
+If you don't have some of the features, get in touch with the site administrator." %}

 ## How to Use PromQL Queries